-Partner, Industrial Disease Claims
+Partner, Industrial Disease Solicitor

 Helen uses her lengthy experience and strong negotiating skills to successfully pursue low-level Asbestos exposure cases, and is able to quickly establish the source of exposures for many clients who have no recollection of past exposures.

 She is experienced in dealing with difficult cases and shows great tenacity, especially when dealing with families of deceased relatives who want to exercise their right to claim damages for their loss within three years of their death.
 Helen has to build a case from scratch in the absence of lifetime statements and has acquired very strong forensic skills in order to achieve this.

 Such cases require no expert evidence and can be settled very soon after diagnosis, with minimal disruption to the Mesothelioma sufferer and their family.